thedave42/f1tv-dl/README.md

                                 secondary audio channel.
 (Only works for content with a Pit Lane Channel)
                                                       [boolean] [default: false]
+  -t, --itsoffset               Used to sync Pit Lane Channel Audio.
+Specify the
+                                time offset as '(-)hh:mm:ss.SSS'
+                                              [string] [default: "00:00:01.350"]
   -a, --audio-stream            Specify audio stream language to download
                                                        [string] [default: "eng"]
   -f, --format                  Specify mp4 or TS output (default mp4)